-However, the violent killer feels oppressed, because prison officials have recently stopped permitting him to express gender identity behind bars.
+However, the convict feels oppressed by prison officials’ recent decision to stop permitting him to express gender behind bars.

-Mr. September feels entitled to wear makeup, painted nails, underwear made for women, jewelry and braided long hair while in prison.
-He also requires that prison staff behave as if they share his belief in gender identity by referencing him with female pronouns.
+Mr September wants to wear makeup, painted nails, underwear made for women, jewelry and braided long hair while in prison.
+He also requires that prison staff validate his gender identity by referencing him with his preferred female pronouns.

-In 2018, Mr. September filed a human rights complaint alleging that he had attempted suicide in December 2017 as a result of “damage to [his] mental health” caused by correction service officials’ refusal to accommodate gender identity.
+In 2018, Mr September filed a human rights complaint alleging that he attempted suicide in December 2017 as a result of “damage to [his] mental health” caused by correction service officials’ refusal to accommodate gender identity.

-According to the killer’s advocate, Sanja Bornman of the Lawyers for Human Rights, “it is the duty of state to accommodate her where she currently is.”
+According to the Mr September’s advocate, Sanja Bornman of the Lawyers for Human Rights, “it is the duty of state to accommodate her where she currently is.”
 The advocate asserts that refusal of prison officials to use Mr. September’s female pronouns and permit him to display femininity is an act of “unlawful discrimination” under the Promotion of Equality and Prevention of Unfair Discrimination Act.

 Transgender rights activists held vigil outside of the courthouse on November 26, 2018 as Mr September’s case seeking remedy for violation of his fundamental constitutional rights to equality and human dignity began.